trek10inc/awsume/docs/general/quickstart.md

 ## Quick Usage

-Once you have your alias setup, awsume can now work!
+Once you have your alias setup, awsume can now work.

 Run the following command and you'll be able to execute commands and run scripts with that profile's credentials.